Positive self-similar Markov processes obtained by resurrection: Abstract

 \section{Abstract}

-In this paper we study positive self-similar Markov processes obtained by resurrecting a strictly $\alpha$-stable process at its first exit time from $(0,\infty)$.
-We construct those processes by using Lamperti's transform and study their behaviors at their absorption times at 0.
-An interesting feature of the resurrected processes is that their jump kernels may explode at $0$.
+In this paper we study positive self-similar Markov processes obtained by (partially) resurrecting a strictly $\alpha$-stable process at its first exit time from $(0,\infty)$.
+We construct those processes by using the Lamperti transform.
+We explain their long term behavior and give conditions for absorption at 0 in finite time.
+In case the process is absorbed at 0 in finite time, we give a necessary and sufficient condition for the existence of a recurrent extension.
+The motivation to study resurrected processes comes from the fact that their jump kernels may explode at zero.
+We establish sharp two-sided jump kernel estimates for a large class of resurrected stable processes.

 {\bf AMS 2020 Mathematics Subject Classification}: Primary 60G18; Secondary 60G51, 60G52, 60J76.